stefan-ernst/bye-bye-server/README.md

 ## PRs welcome

-If you want to contribute a product - edit the products.json in the public directry
+If you want to contribute a product - edit the products.json in the public directory

-Make sure your product supports on premise deployments, as we want to provide alternatives for Server customers.
+Make sure your product supports on premise deployments, as we want to provide alternatives for Atlassian Server customers.